kaviarjs/smart/DOCUMENTATION.md

 const [api, Provider] = newSmart(HTTPLoader, { endpoint });
 ```

-There is another `options` layer when creating a smart:
+There is another argument called `options` when creating a smart:

 ```tsx
 smart(CustomModel, config, {